neo-project/docs/docs/en-us/sc/test.md

 # Testing

-You can use the [invokeScript](../reference/rpc/latest-version/api/invokescript.md) method provided by NEO-CLI for testing.
+You can use the [invokeScript](../reference/rpc/latest-version/api/invokescript.md) method provided by Neo-CLI for testing.

 ### Testing tool